TetraPlex-org/central/Documentation/MRD.md

 ## III.
 Target Market
 It contains details like demographics and buying behaviors.
 The target market should also outline its size, potential growth, and relevant trends.
+(I think som of this is in the deck but we need detaile market research to justify building this

 ## IV.
 Personas